 Rabindranath Tagore (1861-1941), popularly known as Gurudev, expressed his views on Indian nationalism on various occasions.
-A collection of his speeches on nationalism was published in 1917 with the same title and one of the speeches, included in the book, denotes Tagore’s unconventional, integrated views on Indian nationalism.
+A collection of his speeches on nationalism was published in 1917 with the same title and one of the speeches in it denotes Tagore’s unconventional, integrated views on Indian nationalism.
 A substance of his deliberation is that the true spirit of nationalism lies in its broad humanistic concern rather constrained political strategy.
 The spread of fanatic nationalism during the First World War might have forced him to interpret and blame it as an evil epidemic.
 He was trying to subvert the popular idea of nationalism which was more a political justification that encouraged grabbing other nations and their resources.

 Tagore’s perception of nationalism has mainly relied on ancient Indian philosophy, where the world was accepted as a single nest.
 In this way, Tagore was striving to dissociate himself from the general belief of nationalism and trying to associate it with ideas such as peace, harmony and welfare.
 He argues further that if anyway India decides to contribute the world; it should be only in the form of humanity.